jbakse/compform_site/content/parameters/index.md

 ### Benefits of Parameterization

-You explore the range of a procedural genertion system by changing the values of its parameters and seeing what happens.
+You explore the range of a procedural generation system by changing the values of its parameters and seeing what happens.
 In simple sketches you might tweak parameters directly, by changing [hard-coded](https://en.wikipedia.org/wiki/Hard_coding) values directly in the source.

 It is almost always worth taking time to identify useful parameters in your code, consider their possible values, and expose them in a way that encourages exploration.
 Doing so will lead to _better user experiences_, _better code_, and _better results_.